dharmit009/Golang/notes/forKeyword.md

 # For loop:

-Golang has only one looping construct and that is `for` loop.
+> Golang has only one looping construct and that is `for` loop.
+The `for` keyword is also used for `while`, `forever` aka infinite loop, and continued for loop.

 A `for` loop has three main components in it which are seperated by semicolons.
 The Three components are as follows: